rx-bob/matcha/README.md

 # Matcha 🍵

-Matcha is a CLI that lets you escape the modern markdown hell when working with an agent.
-You tell it to create a plan or a map with matcha & sit back and relax.
+Matcha is a CLI that lets you escape the modern markdown hell that working with an agent has become.
+You tell it to create a plan or a map with matcha & sit back 'n relax.
 No need to worry about semi-functional / semi-broken UIs.
-Matcha gives the best of both worlds, structured easily readable output for the human and noise-free markdown for the clanker.
+Matcha gives the best of both worlds: structured easily readable output for the human and noise-free markdown for the clanker.

 ## Install